ericsonga/APCSAReview/_sources/Array2dBasics/a2dLoop.rst

 ..	index::
 	pair: 2D Array; for-each loop

 Since 2D arrays are really arrays of arrays you can also use a nested for-each loop to loop through all elements in an array.
+Loop through each of the inner arrays and loop through all the values in each inner array.

 .. activecode:: getAvgForEach
    :language: java